[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 Coworking spaces

-- KMC Skyrise: The tropical-inspired shared spaces give a fun and fresh working environment and you can enjoy comfortable seating in ergonomic chairs.
-Another pro is the onsite IT support for any technical issues.
-A dedicated desk for one month costs 172 Euro including access to all KMC Coworking locations throughout the Philippines, 24/7 unlimited access, access to webinars, office equipment, and meeting rooms.
+- KMC Skyrise: The tropical-inspired shared spaces provide a fun and fresh working environment, offering comfortable seating in ergonomic chairs.
+Another pro is the on-site IT support for any technical issues.
+A dedicated desk for one month costs €172, which includes access to all KMC Coworking locations throughout the Philippines, 24/7 unlimited access, webinars, office equipment, and meeting rooms.

-- Nomads Hub: The boutique coworking space is a professional and modern coworking venue, with high-speed Wifi, unlimited coffee, and iced tea flow as well as a lounge area and onsite a la carte menu.
-The monthly coworking rate is 78 Euro.
+- Nomads Hub: The boutique coworking space is a professional and modern venue, offering high-speed WiFi, unlimited coffee and iced tea, a lounge area, and an on-site a la carte menu.
+The monthly coworking rate is €78.

 Coffee shops